The Buck and Beard Hunting Club

 Members are obligated to participate in work days, which typically begin in January.
 While only 6 work days are required, most of our members come to as many work days as possible for various reasons: to learn the land; to take advantage of the cooler days in the early months; to get away from the typical, day-to-day norm; to feel a sense of commitment to their club; and FELLOWSHIP.
 When we close our work days, we may be sore and exhausted, but we feel good.
 We have just spent quality time with friends and in the process, learned more about “my hunting club”.

 We currently have large tracts of hunting property of mixed terrain in Saluda and Edgefield Counties of South Carolina.
-We limit our membership to 30, which provides an outstanding member to acre balance.
+Our annual membership roster is determined based on the acreage of hunting property we lease, the known and projected expenses, and the maintenance of a constant dues structure, while maintaining an excellent member to acre balance.
 We do not solicit members for the sake of paying expenses.
 We seek long-term members who will commit themselves to our ideals, become involved in helping us expand those ideals and get their families involved.
 The dues are $650.00 per calendar year, which includes whitetail deer, wild turkey, feral hog, coyote and other varmints for the calendar year, as regulated by the South Carolina Department of Natural Resources.
 First year members pay an additional one-time fee of $100.00.

 Frequently Asked Questions

 How do I apply for membership?

 Send us an email using the Contact Form on the website or give us a call at one of the numbers on the website.
 Provide your name and address and a current copy of our Bylaws and a Membership Application will be sent to you.

 Can I bring a visitor?